jarekstrzele/obsidian_notes/R U S T/Ultimate Rust Crash Course/Ultimate Rust Crush 1/I 5 Final Lectures.md

 # Closure
 #rust/closure
 >[!info] Closure
->it is an anonumous function that can borrow or capture somedata from the scope it is nested
+>it is an anonymous function that can borrow or capture some data from the scope it is nested
 >**a closure will borrow a reference to values in the enclosing scope**